-Photograph #40 Sediment and vegetation within Primary Pond No. 3 across uppermost end (looking south) Photograph #41 Sediment, vegetation, and landfill leachate system with chemical treatment system in the background at Primary Pond No. 3 (looking southeast) Photograph #42 Vegetation growing through holes within the liner of Primary Pond No. 3 and previously patched repairs (looking east)
+Photograph #40 Sediment and vegetation within Primary Pond No. 3 from southeast corner.
+Visible sediments just below surface of water. (looking south) Photograph #41 Sediment, vegetation, and landfill leachate system with chemical treatment system in the background at western side of Primary Pond No. 3 (looking southeast) Photograph #42 Force main from Pond No. 3 leachate influent being temporarily routed into Pond No. 5 for treatment. (looking northeast)

 Photograph #43

-Vegetation growing through the holes within the liner of Clarifying Pond No. 3. (looking east) <image/>

-Photograph #44 Vegetation and gravel along slopes of Clarifying Pond No. 3. (looking northwest)
+Looking down northern edge of Pond No. 5.
+Pipe used for periodic removal of water under the liner in the foreground. (looking east)

+Photograph #44

+Primary Treatment Pond No. 3 spillway. (looking north)

+Photograph #45

-Photograph #45 Pond No. 5 North & West
+Pond No. 5 West embankment. (looking west)

-embankment. (looking northwest)